-The school holds an Open Night, Sports Day, Athletics and Year 7 Transition visits.
+The school holds an Open Night, Sports Day, Athletics and Year 7 Transition visits, Year 10 Graduation and Student Learner Profile night for Transition students.

 Assemblies are held once a term.

 Speech Day and farewell celebrations occur at the end of each year.